 Semi-Pro Open 50 yards, 290 FPS, Unknown

 ASA membership is required, Pro Certification is optional.
 Anyone who competed in the Semi-Pro class in their most recent year of ASA Pro/Am competition that had at least two top-ten finishes or one top five finish, and earned over $2,000.00 in ASA Pro/Am earnings must compete in Open Pro, Senior Pro or Known 50.

 Known 50 Open 50 yards, 290 FPS, Known

 ASA membership is required, Pro Certification is optional.
-Anyone required to compete in semi-pro or above may compete in this class.
-ASA membership is required, Pro
+Anyone required to compete in Semi-pro or above may elect to compete in this class.

 Super Senior Open - Age 60* and over.
 40 yards, 280 FPS, Unknown

 Senior Masters Open – Age 69* and over 40 yards, 280 FPS, Unknown

 Senior Hunter - Age 50* and over, see “Fixed Pin Class” rules.
 40 yards, 280 FPS, Both

 Women’s Open A (+) 45 yards, 280 FPS, Unknown

 Women’s Known 45 45 yards, 280 FPS, Known